Alok595/Moko_AI_Agent/README.md

 ## 👨‍💻 Author

-**Moko** was created by **[Alok Ranjan](https://github.com/yourusername)** as part of an educational project to explore AI, voice recognition, and modern web development tools.
+**Moko** was created by **[Alok Ranjan] as part of an educational project to explore AI, voice recognition, and modern web development tools.

 ---

-## 📢 Support

-If you face any issues or have questions, feel free to open an issue on this repository.
-I’ll be happy to help! 😊

----

 ### ✨ Thanks for visiting Moko! ✨

 ---

-This version is designed to be visually appealing and easy to navigate on GitHub.
-It’s packed with Markdown features like headers, code blocks, links, and images for a polished look.
-Feel free to customize it further!